kevinolega/callcentertrainingtips/_posts/CC Basics/2019-05-06-basic-requirements.md

 ---
 layout: post
 title: CALL CENTER JOB APPLICATION REQUIREMENTS
+description: Learn the basic call center job requirements in the Philippines, including English skills, computer knowledge, night shift readiness, and minimum education.
+Perfect for first-time applicants
 date: 2019-05-06 16:00
 permalink: /basic-requirements/
 author: Kevin Olega
 ---
+If you're applying for a call center job, understanding the job application requirements is the first step.
+In this guide, we’ll walk you through the essential call center job application requirements—and how to prepare for each one.

+> 📦 This topic is now included in the updated guide: [Call Center Basics](/call-center-basics/)
+---

 The call center industry is an equal opportunity employer.

 Recruiters working for call centers don’t care if you’re tall, short, fat, thin, rich or poor, or whatever.

-As long as you pass the call center job application requirements, you will get hired.
+As long as you pass the call center job requirements, you will get hired.
 Call center hiring managers are only interested if you can get the job done.

 If you can prove in a call center interview that you can do the work, you are guaranteed to land a job at the company.

 That’s all you need to remember about getting hired in a call center.

-Call Center Job Application Requirements:
+## Call Center Job Requirements (Quick Summary)

-## CONVERSATIONAL ENGLISH SKILLS.
+To work in a call center, you need to speak English well, know basic computer skills, be willing to work night shifts, and show up with a positive attitude.
+A high school diploma is usually enough.
+If you meet these requirements, you can get hired even without call center experience.

+### Conversational English Skills

 Having good communication skills is required for the job.